l-eg116/CANary-firmware/README.md

 probe-rs info
 ```

 You should have an output listing the technical characteristics of the micro-controller.
-If you can an error, read through the error message to try and find the issue.
+If you get an error, read through the error message to try and find the issue.
 The [probe-rs documentation](https://probe.rs/docs/) can be a great help in troubleshooting.

+> Expected output :
+>
+> ```bash
+> ARM Chip with debug port Default:
+> Debug Port: DPv1, DP Designer: ARM Ltd
+> └── 0 MemoryAP
+>     └── ROM Table (Class 1), Designer: STMicroelectronics
+>         ├── Cortex-M3 SCS   (Generic IP component)
+>         │   └── CPUID
+>         │       ├── IMPLEMENTER: ARM Ltd
+>         │       ├── VARIANT: 1
+>         │       ├── PARTNO: Cortex-M3
+>         │       └── REVISION: 1
+>         ├── Cortex-M3 DWT   (Generic IP component)
+>         ├── Cortex-M3 FBP   (Generic IP component)
+>         ├── Cortex-M3 ITM   (Generic IP component)
+>         └── Cortex-M3 TPIU  (Coresight Component)
+> ```

 If all succeeded, you can now flash the firmware by using :